 Also somewhat subverted with Pike, being the child of Rain and Rain's first lifemate.
 As a wolfrider, he should technically have been born as a result of Recognition, it being the only way for wolfriders to have children within the tribe.
 However, Rain was a healer, and managed to use his powers to force conception, resulting in Pike.
 All sides agree that the experiment should be considered "tampering with nature too much", and although it's never really revealed whether or not Pike has anything wrong with him, Leetah expresses (carefully worded) concern over his ability to ever Recognize someone himself.
 However, the process is repeated by Leetah on purpose when she helps Nightfall and Redlance conceive, using the Palace's magic amplification to complete the experiment and to force both conception and Recognition.
 Apparently that worked much better, since Tyleet ends up with a soul name and ability to Recognize.

-Justified by the elves' tiny population and slow rate of reproduction (two year pregnancies).
+Justified by the elves' tiny population and slow rate of reproduction (between the two year pregnancies and most elves' inability to conceive without Recognition, a couple with three children is considered absurdly fertile.).

 The Go-Backs, who don't do any of that magic stuff.
 They just fight bears.
 With spears.
 They die often, but they make a lot of babies without even needing to Recognize.
 When a young Go-Back does turn out to have telekinetic powers, Kahvi tells him in very clear terms to cut that shit out.